 - Have a cumulative GPA of 2.75 or higher.

-- Have scores on the SAT, ACT or Praxis I at or above the level of standards established by the Maryland State Department of Education.
-Information on qualifying scores can be obtained at www.ets.org/praxis/md.
+- Have scores on the SAT, ACT or Praxis Core at or above the level of standards established by the Maryland State Department of Education.
+Information on qualifying scores can be obtained at http://www.ets.org/praxis/md/requirements.

-- SAT scores should be sent from the test provider to Towson University (College Board I.D. number: 5404)
+- SAT scores must be sent from the test provider to Towson University (College Board I.D. number: 5404)

-- ACT scores should be sent from the test provider to Towson Universtiy (ACT I.D. number: 1718)
+- ACT scores must be sent from the test provider to Towson Universtiy (ACT I.D. number: 1718)

 - After admission, but prior to starting classes, students must attend two orientations: one at USG (typically in June) and one at Towson University (typically in July).
 Students will complete a Criminal Background Disclosure Form at one of these orientations.